USTC-IP-Lab/USTC_lab/content/en/authors/YaqiWang/_index.md

 ---
 # Display name
-title: "Hongwei Zhou"
+title: "Yaqi Wang"
 weight: 136
 # Username (this should match the folder name and the name on publications)
 authors:
-- "Hongwei Zhou"
+- "Yaqi Wang"

 # Is this the primary user of the site?
 superuser: false